 Welcome to the Gila National Forest

-With over three million acres of forested hills, majestic mountains and range land.
+The Gila National Forest has over three million acres of forested hills, majestic mountains, and range land.
 It is probably best known for its wilderness areas, in particular the Gila Wilderness - the first wilderness in the United States.
 The magnificent mountain scenery, cool summer temperatures and relatively warm winters permit a wide range of recreational opportunities during all seasons.

 Preparing for Your Visit to the Gila National Forest